marunpeng93/tas/README.md

 ## Full Examples

-To run all examples, please clone the Tas repo and Install the development dependencies first (if you have not done it yet).
-See details in section "Test".

-Then see the **examples/usage** folder, or see the test cases.
-Of course, all examples and tests are categorized according to Node.js, Web, and Web / RequireJS.
+To run all examples, please clone the Tas repo and Install the development dependencies first (if you have not done it yet, see details in section "Test").
+Then see the **examples/usage** folder.
+All examples and tests are categorized according to Node.js, Web and Web-RequireJS.

 ## API

 Tas provides a small amount of APIs to control the flow, and they are simple and easy to use, so you can focus on the code itself without wasting time on mastering Tas.
-See the **examples/api** folder for examples and tests.
+See the **examples/api** folder.
+All examples and tests are categorized according to Node.js, Web and Web-RequireJS.

 ### Async Tasks